Overview

 overall benefits

-- good developer experience
+- solid developer experience

-- extensive free-tier and affordable rates
+- generous free-tier and pay-as-you-go model

-- actively developed and maintained.
+- actively developed and maintained

 CLI tool

-The Firebase CLI tool is important for some workflows:
+The Firebase CLI tool enables several workflows:

-the executable
+the CLI executable

-npm i firebase-tools
+npm install -g firebase-tools

 firebase